spirit-island/spirit-island-mod/CUSTOM.md

   - Set the state to match the element
   - Stack elements on top of each other as needed
   - Once all thresholds are set press the "Update Threshold" button (the top one)
+  - Note for thresholds with OR, i.e. Trickster, you'll need to manually edit the json file to add a second threshold at the exact same coordinates as the other one

 Custom Power Cards:
 - Set card onto power card editor